Farah-alansari/Ecommerce-web-app/README.md

-# E-Commerce React App
+# React E-Commerce App – CI/CD Project

-This project is a simple e-commerce web application built with React and Firebase.
+This project demonstrates Test-Driven Development (TDD) and CI/CD using GitHub Actions and Vercel.

 ## Features

-- Display products from Firebase Firestore
-- User authentication (Register / Login / Logout)
+- Product listing
-- Add products to shopping cart
+- Add to cart functionality
-- Remove items from cart
+- Cart updates dynamically
+- Firebase authentication

+## Testing

-- Checkout and create orders
+- Unit tests for Navbar and Cart components
-- Save orders to Firestore
-- View order history for logged-in users

-## Technologies Used
+- Integration test to ensure cart updates when adding a product

-- React
+- Built using Jest and React Testing Library

+## CI/CD

+- GitHub Actions workflow runs on every push to the main branch
-- TypeScript
+- Automatically installs dependencies
-- Redux Toolkit
-- React Router
-- Firebase Authentication
-- Firebase Firestore
+- Runs tests

-## How to Run the Project

-1. npm install
-2. npm run dev

-## Notes

-- This project is for learning purposes.
+- Builds the project
-- No real payment gateway is implemented.
+- Deploys to Vercel only if tests pass

-## Author
+## Deployment

-Farah Alansari

-updated Feb 3,2026..
+The application is deployed automatically to Vercel after successful CI checks.